suestring7/EE283Winter2019/Lab1.md

 7-10 correspond to 10 thru 13, respectively.

+## Due date

+Next Tuesday, by the start of class

 ## Instructions

 1. Create a GitHub repo that is EMPTY, but includes a README.md file.